-THIS ACTION WILL BECOME FINAL ON January 14, 2022, subject to the provisions of San Diego Municipal Code Section 98.0301(e)(1).
+THIS ACTION WILL BECOME FINAL ON February 11, 2022, subject to the provisions of San Diego Municipal Code Section 98.0301(e)(1).
 If the action doesn't become final, this resolution will be replaced by a resolution so indicating.

-APPROVED as to form:

-By
+٨ DI OD $\cap$ (/E) D as +0 for Λ п 71 U. v ci D as w 101 HI.

-Charles B. Christensen
+By [s] Charles B. Christensen

-General Counsel
+Charles B. Christensen General Counsel

-• this Resolution were approved by the San Diego Housing ers at its meeting on January 7, 2022.
-By:
+I certify that the foregoing actions in this Resolution were approved by the San Diego Housing Commission Board of Commissioners at its meeting on February 4, 2022.

-Vice President, Communications & Government Relations

-Approved: January 7, 2022
+Approved: February 4, 2022

-Jeff Davis

-Deputy Chief Executive Officer

-San Diego Housing Commission
+Jeff Davis Deputy Chief Executive Officer San Diego Housing Commission